RandFa/genomic_nlp/README.md

 ### Model Building:
 * Word embedding with word2vec
-* Claasification based on embeddings
+* Classification based on embeddings using different models and compare performance (neural network, random forest, xgboost).

 ### Validation and Discovery:
 Validate the approach by demonstrating its ability to correctly identify recently discovered systems.